14 Top-Rated Hiking Trails near Columbus, OH

 Official site: http://naturepreserves.ohiodnr.gov/rockbridge

-The 10-mile trail through the Blackhand Gorge State Nature Preserve is worth the 30-minute drive east of Columbus.
-The trail follows a narrow sandstone gorge that follows the Licking River.
 The cooler air from the gorge makes it a nice hike in the hot summer heat.
 The forested area has plenty of shade from the hemlock and birch trees.
+If you prefer unpaved trails, there are several in the park that range in length from a half mile to just over two miles.

 Address: 2200 Gratiot Road SE, Newark, Ohio